jkoullas/Citadel.TechChallenge/README.md

 - xunit
 - Moq

-Note: The is also an ASP.NET web project.
+Note: The solution also contains an ASP.NET web project.
 It is a simple MVC project which can be used to test the API.

-#web
+# Web

 The front end is a React web application.
+To run the application:

 - Ensure you have Node installed
 - Open the folder "citadel-react" in Visual Studio code